guyht/notp/Readme.md

     Arguments:

     args
-     K - Key for the one time password.
+     key - Key for the one time password.
 This should be unique and secret for every user as it is the seed used to calculate the HMAC

-     T - The time step of the counter.
-This must be the same for every request and is used to calculat C.
+     time - The time step of the counter.
+This must be the same for every request and is used to calculate C.

          Default - 30